 Is OpenShot a Good Video Editor? - Pros and Cons

 After going through its main features, I bet you have made a rough review of OpenShot.
-It does overweigh some software, while surely comes with some drawbacks.
+It is truly larger than some software, while surely comes with some drawbacks.
 We have made an overall analysis of its bad and good stuffs to help you estimate whether it's good for small business video editing or not.

 1. 3D Titles